Connects: Johnson’s Crossing, Alaska Hwy., to NWT Border

 Alaska Highway Junction, YT to Northwest Territories Border

 The Canol Road was part of the Canol (Canadian Oil) Project: it was built in 1942-44 to provide access to oil fields at Norman Wells, NWT.
 Rebuilt in the 1950s, the road is maintained to minimum standards in summer.
 Trees may be blocking the road in areas too narrow to turn around.
 Services are available only at Johnson’s Crossing and at Ross River.
 The Canol Road it is not recommended for large RVs or trailers.
 Not recommended for any size vehicle in wet weather.
 Drive with headlights on at all times.

 The Canol Road between Johnson’s Crossing on the Alaska Highway and Ross River on the Campbell Highway is referred to as the South Canol Road, while the road between Ross River and the YT–NWT border is referred to as the North Canol Road.

 The 137-mile/220-km South Canol Road is a narrow winding road.
 There are some 1-lane bridges, sections of rough road, occasional road closures due to washouts, and no services.
 Driving time is about 4 hours one way in good weather and if there are no obstructions.
 The 144-mile/232-km North Canol Road is also a narrow, very winding road with possible washouts, no services, and 1-lane bridges; inquire about road conditions in Ross River before driving.
 The North Canol ends at the YT–NWT border, where vehicles may turn around.
 From the border to Norman Wells it is 230 miles/372 km of unusable road that has been designated the Canol Heritage Trail by the NWT government.
-Neither of these roads is recommended for tourist traffic.
+CAUTION: No services along road except at Johnson’s Crossing and at Ross River.
+The Canol Road is currently not logged in The MILEPOST®.
+This road is not recommended for tourist traffic.

 The MILEPOST® Quick Reference Log